AlanusK/demo-streaming/README.md

 - If I were allocated more time I will improve responsiveness of the app especially the `Header` component, add the logic to display the first 21 data entries, fix all warning error appearing at the console, refactor some codes into components and add more tests for each component.

+- You will find all of my work in the `develop` branch

 - Please visit [nipale](https://www.nipale.com/) one of the react project I am very proud of.